mozilla/omniscient/README.md

 # omniscient
 A custom Zendesk app that will provide subscription data in relation to help desk tickets.

+## Expected Behavior
+This app determines if a ticket is a subscription services ticket by checking the form id and the ticket tags.
+If the form id matches the Subscription Services form or the 'subscription_services' tag is used the app will attempt to load the user's subscription information.
+If the app determines that the ticket is not a subscription services ticket, a message will display explaining that the ticket is not of an applicable type.

+The app will then check to see that the ticket requester has a user id set.
+If the user id is not set, the app will display text describing that the user object does not have an id associated with it.
+If the user id is found, the app will then attempt to load the subscription data for the user.

+If there is an error fetching the user's subscription data, a message will display describing that the app was unable to load subscription data.
+Otherwise, the app will display any subscription data for the user or indicate that the user does not have any subscription data to display.

 ## Local Development
 From within a terminal, you can run the app locally and test the app within the Zendesk instance.